troyoram/game-project-client/README.md

 # Tic-Tac-Toe Project

-The Tic-Tac-Toe game is the first project assigned to students in General Assembly's Web Development Immersive (WDI) course.
+The Tic-Tac-Toe game is the first project assigned to students in General Assembly's Web Development Immersive (WDI) Course.
 The student is tasked with using material learned in class during the first two weeks to create and deploy a web application to log in using authenticated credentials and participate in playing Tic-Tac-Toe games alternating between Player "X" and Player "O".